 This design, located on a 20 acre lot with natural habitat and wetlands, features open concept planning with distinct forms for Living Spaces separate from Bedrooms and Garage.
 Major design element includes dramatic roof overhang for Airstream, which functions as Home Office + Guest Suite (in addition to traveling abode).

 Cooking space features front and back kitchen areas with pass-through windows for outdoor entertainment/grilling.
 Lower level features south site walkout, and north bay light, with table tennis arena for nationally-rated Owner.
+Smart Home Technology is used to control lighting, HVAC, and security from the Owner’s mobile devices.

 This project is currently under construction, so please check-back as we will be posting periodic updates.
 Project is scheduled for completion in late summer 2016.